Padma Asana for Pranayama and Meditation

 Caution

 • Do not try to do it forcefully.
-Instead practice ardh padmasana (first half part of the asana) ie place your right foot on right thigh.
+Instead practice ardh padmasana (first half part of the asana) ie place your right foot on left thigh.
 Make your legs straight, repeat by placing your left foot on right thigh.